aroberge/avantpy/docs/html/_sources/translations_notes.rst.txt

        By using ``fallback=True``, the untranslated string (as it exists in the source file) is used instead.
-By using at least some UPPERCASE words, the messages is still readable (in English) while giving us a clue that a translation is missing.
+By using at least some UPPERCASE words, the messages is still readable (in English) while giving us a clue that a translation is missing (from the English version.)

     4. This adds the function named ``_`` to the builtins.
 So, it will be known to any module that imports ``session.py``.  ``install`` takes an